In Depth Baby Product Reviews Led by a Pediatrician

 Fold and Unfold

 We fold and unfold each stroller to see how easy it is to complete.
 This operation is more critical if you need to do it frequently, and many parents express frustration over how complicated this process can be.
 Using one hand, folding quickly, or the ability to self-stand is essential if you need to fold it speedily or frequently.
+If you've ever seen someone struggle with a stroller, trust us, the struggle is real and not just for laughs on social media.
+Luckily, to be fair, the jogging strollers overall were easier to fold than strollers of other types.

 The BOB Revolution Flex 3.0 requires two hands to fold and has none of the features that could make folding or maintaining a fold easier.